nabeelvalley/docs/src/content/docs-md/random/vim.md

 > [Vim wiki on using marks](https://vim.fandom.com/wiki/Using_marks)

 We can add and re-visit locations in vim using marks.
-Creating a mark can be done with `m` followed by a register for the mark. e.g. `ma` will add a mark `a`
+Creating a mark can be done with `m` followed by a letter for the mark. e.g. `ma` will add a mark `a`

-We can view marks with `'` and go to a mark with `'` followed by the register of the mark, e.g. `'a` to go to the `a` mark above
+We can view marks with `'` and go to a mark with `'` followed by the letter of the mark, e.g. `'a` to go to the `a` mark above

 You can also use marks compositionally, e.g delete until a specific mark with `d'a` where `'a` refers to the mark